Naval

 Illuminating as these examples might be, they nevertheless represent events that took place after the Bismarck had departed on her mission.
 Such mechanical or equipment problems might reveal themselves only under operational conditions, or simply confirm the risks faced by every new ship entering combat.
 But in the case of the Bismarck, additional evidence from earlier in her history suggests more general problems in combat readiness—evidence furnished in the assessments of German naval authorities at the time.

-Timetables and Training
+and Training

-Many of the antiaircraft guns on the Bismarck were arranged poorly, such as these guns on the starboard side, forward.
+future of the Navy as well."6 Many of the antiaircraft guns on the Bismarck were arranged poorly, such as these guns on the starboard side, forward.
 In the foreground, under a tarpaulin, is a single-mount 2-cm gun; above and to the left is a twin-mount 3.7-cm gun, whose field of fire is restricted by the bulk of Turret "Bruno" (upper right).

 This guideline remained in force as the Bismarck prepared for operations.
 Impressive as she was, the Bismarck remained a new ship with a new crew about to enter combat for the first time.
 The commander, Kapitän zur See Ernst Lindemann, together with his first officer, first artillery officer, and engineering officer, all were highly capable and qualified men who had served in instructional schools or in staff positions—but none had seen action since the war began.7 As his ship was rushed through final preparations before departing on operations, Lindemann offered a modest yet intriguing assessment of the Bismarck's status in the war diary on 28 April 1941: